juandigv/iTunesSearchExercise/README.md

 WebApp Project using iTunes search API

-##Guide
+## Guide
 To search some content type in the searchBar what you're looking for then click the search button.

 If you are looking for specific type of content you can select one of the many options available on the dropdown list, these include:

-*Movies
+* Movies
-*Podacasts
+* Podcasts
-*Music Tracks
+* Music Tracks
-*Music Albums
+* Music Albums
-*Music Videos
+* Music Videos
-*AudioBooks
+* AudioBooks
-*All
+* All

 ![alt text](src/assets/searchHeader.png)

 Once you've clicked the search button, a list will be filled with information about the content you're looking for right below.

-###Media Cards
+### Media Cards

 These cards contain the following information:

-*In the uppermost of the card you can see the type of media it is (Album, podcast, music...).
+* In the uppermost of the card you can see the type of media it is (Album, podcast, music...).
-*In the center artwork from the content will be shown.
+* In the center artwork from the content will be shown.
-*Lists the media name right beneath.
+* Lists the media name right beneath.
-*In case the content is a single track like music, it will also show the album it belongs to (Excludes Collections).
+* In case the content is a single track like music, it will also show the album it belongs to (Excludes Collections).
-*Price tag for the content available at iTunes (In the case of collections it will show the price of the whole collection).
+* Price tag for the content available at iTunes (In the case of collections it will show the price of the whole collection).
-*At the end depending if the media has sensitive content, a EXPLICIT label will be shown.
+* At the end depending if the media has sensitive content, a EXPLICIT label will be shown.

 ![alt text](src/assets/searchList.png)